St. John's wort

 - Zolmitriptan (Zomig)

-Other drugs -- Because St. John's wort is broken down by certain liver enzymes, it may interact with other drugs that are broken down by the same enzymes.
+Because St. John's wort is broken down by certain liver enzymes, it may interact with other drugs that are broken down by the same enzymes.
 Those drugs may include:

 - Antifungal drugs, such as ketoconazole (Nizoral), itraconazole (Sporanox), fluconazole (Diflucan)